indrayan-mads/mads699/README.md

 - **Claude usage share by task**, also from the Anthropic index, summed to the occupation.

 Two are opinion-based, one is behavioral, one is pre-LLM.
-If they all point the same direction, that means something.
-They do.
+If they all point the same direction, that could indicate some significance.

 **Task data from O\*NET.** Every task belonging to every occupation, whether it's core or supplemental, and how important raters judged it.
-This is what lets us work at the task level rather than only the occupation level.
+This is what lets us work at the task level rather than a broad overview at the occupation level.

 ### How the joins work

-Most of it is straightforward because most sources use 2018 SOC codes.
-Two wrinkles:
+Most of the sources use 2018 SOC codes, which acts as a key to join on.
+We did however run into two wrinkles:

 O\*NET uses codes like `15-1252.00`, which is the 2018 SOC code `15-1252` plus a detail suffix.
 Chopping the suffix gets you the SOC code.
 Where several O\*NET occupations roll